rdz-oss/BattyBirdNET-Analyzer/README.md

 python3 bat_gui.py
 ```
 it opens up a window and alternatively, you can use it from your browser on http://127.0.0.1:7860 .
+Once you have analysis files, you can use the segmentats tab to extract segments.

 ### Extracting identified segments and plotting spectrograms
 Once you ran bat_ident.py and have a result file, you can obtain the segmented audio files sorted by detected species using